+And That’s How I Gave Up Paper Notebooks for a TabletNot totally — that’s impossible.
+I have a small rainforest’s worth of unused notebooks on my bookshelf.
+I’m still analog.
+I still wear the uniform.
+But they got to me, man.
+They got into my head.
+Into my heart.
+I am one of them now.
+I take notes on an e-tablet.
 It’s not my first time.
 A million years ago, I thought my brand-new PalmPilot would change my life.
 But all it did was beep all the time and make me learn a new alphabet, which turned out to be useless and dumb.
 All my real work has been done on paper in logbooks and planners.
 I’ve been a paper pusher for decades.

-Partially it’s the feel of it.
+There are reasons to prefer pen and paper over stylus and glass.Partially it’s the feel of it.
 The scritchy scritch drag of a pen’s nib over the paper.
 I like cheap paper instead of expensive stationery.
 That disposability lets me be insanely creative without fearing I’m wasting expensive cotton rag on doodles.
 I know it’s a little hipster, a little extra to nerd out over luxurious writing implements and Baron Fig (my love) cloth-bound notebooks.
 But clearly, I’m no longer part of an emergent trend.
 “Paperists” are a market now.

-There’s no way around it.
+But What If Cool Pencil and Paper Cred Is Bad for the Planet?There’s no way around it.
 Paper comes from trees.
 Although there are some alternatives to wood pulp paper, they are a sliver of the global market.
 Most paper is paper, and when you use it to doodle a Douglas fir, you’re engaging in some dark irony.
 Analog tools are made from natural resources.
 That affects the environment and grows your global footprint.
 Even if you work hard to use only paper salvaged from the enormous pile of discarded manuscripts mined out of Stephen King’s backyard.
 Doesn’t matter.
 Every page I tear off my recycled legal pad is the skin of a tree.

 Which Is Why a Digital Notebook Is BetterUnless it isn’t.
 It depends on your ethical position.
 One 2020 analysis compared the life cycle assessments of an iPad, a Remarkable, and a paper notebook for their impacts on the environment.
 The scenario was populated by university students taking 70 pages of notes per class per semester.
 In all aspects of the study, using paper showed a significantly lower environmental impact.
 According to science, paper is better for the environment.

 It can be concluded from this study that for a student considering a new note-taking device, paper notebooks seem to be more environmentally friendly than the tablets, given the current state of technology.